 Nylon

-Nylon is also very mold-resistant, which can be an important factor for some people with conditions that make them extra sensitive to mycotoxins.
+The Pros: Nylon is relatively water- and mold-resistant, which can be an important factor for some people with conditions that make them extra sensitive to mycotoxins, especially if your backpack is likely to get wet on a regular basis.

 Lastly, nylon can now be recycled in some places, which can help to keep some of this material out of our larger environment.